Life insurance underwriting: What to expect

 Avoid strenuous exercise, which can negatively impact your blood pressure and cholesterol levels

-Go to bed early.
-A good night’s sleep will help improve your vitals.
+Go to bed early: A good night’s sleep can help improve your vitals.

 Day of exam: